tytydraco/yessleep/out/The_Mothman_doesnt_predict_disastershe_makes_me_cause_them.md

 All-too-vividly, I can still hear the sounds of my trailer wheels crushing the other car, ending the screams so abruptly.
 Sounds I won’t ever be able to unhear.

-My distress grew even more exacerbated when the affected families got ahold of my contact information.
+My distress grew worse when the affected families got ahold of my contact information.
 They sent lots of messages.

 Hateful messages.